 Whether you’re creating a website for the first time or redesigning your existing site, it’s important not to forget about Search Engine Optimisation.
 If you’re in the process of a redesign, then you don’t want all the good rankings you’ve built up over the years to be lost because your new site isn’t properly optimised.

-It’s imperative that you consult an SEO expert before designing and building your new site, as web design agencies often don’t give a SEO enough, if any consideration.
+It’s imperative that you consult an SEO expert before designing and building your new site, as web design and brochure design agencies often don’t give a SEO enough, if any consideration.
 Here are 5 common SEO mistakes web design agencies make, and why shouldn’t trust them with the optimisation of your site.

 1) Making a site hard for Google to crawl in the name of art